Genetic Counseling For People Who Do Not Have Breast Cancer

-Weighing the risks and benefits of genetic testing
+Weighing the benefits and risks of genetic testing

-A health care provider or genetic counselor can talk with you about the risks, benefits and issues you may face if you’re considering genetic testing.
+A health care provider or genetic counselor can talk with you about the benefits, risks and issues you may face if you’re considering genetic testing.

-Testing for BRCA1, BRCA2 and other inherited gene mutations only requires a blood or saliva sample.
+Testing for BRCA1, BRCA2 and other inherited gene mutations only requires a blood, saliva or cheek cell sample.
 However, there can be physical, emotional and financial impacts of knowing whether or not you have an inherited gene mutation.
 That’s why it’s important to carefully consider whether you want to be tested.

-Genetic testing is especially helpful for people who meet certain criteria.
+Genetic testing is most helpful for people who meet certain criteria.